divy9191/automobile-maintenance-library/LOCAL_SETUP.md

 2. Navigate to your project directory
 3. Run the standard cmake commands

+#### 1.2.
+Windows: Socket/Network Compilation Errors
+If you see errors like "sys/socket.h: No such file or directory", this has been fixed in the latest version with Windows-compatible networking code.
+Make sure you're using the updated source files.

 #### 2. Compiler Errors
 ```bash
 # Check GCC version (needs 7+):